-- 1. What problems are likely to arise if the company attempts to break into the garden netting market?
+a) What problems are likely to arise if the company attempts to break into the garden netting market?
 (The existing market leaders will not abandon their market share without a fight.
-They are more experienced in the market than Shelby and may be better able to compete because of factors such as reputation for reliability, good sales contacts and so on). - 2.
-How robust are the financial projections which have been prepared by Esmond?
-What assumptions has he used to estimate future sales and costs? - 3.
-The new machinery could well be able to produce garden netting very efficiently, but is it safe to assume that competitors will be less efficient?
-How much information does Esmond have about the production capacity of the competitors in this market? - 4.
-Has Esmond considered the possible alternative use for the land on which the factory is built?
-If planning permission could be obtained for a change in use from industrial to residential, the company could make a lot of money by
+They are more experienced in the market than Shelby and may be better able to compete because of factors such as reputation for reliability, good sales contacts, etc.)

-- selling its factory (which is too large) and moving elsewhere to production facilities of a more suitable size. - 5.
-What are the other possible uses for the spare capacity in the factory?
+- b) How robust are the financial projections that Esmond has prepared?
+What assumptions has he used to estimate future sales and costs? - c) The new machinery could well be able to produce garden netting very efficiently, but is it safe to assume that competitors will be less efficient?
+How much information does Esmond have about the production capacity of the competitors in this market? - d) Has Esmond considered the possible alternative use for the land on which the factory is built?
+If planning permission could be obtained for a change in use from industrial to residential, the company could make a lot of money by selling its factory (which is too large) and moving elsewhere to production facilities of a more suitable size. - e) What are the other possible uses for the spare capacity in the factory?
 Have thorough financial projections been prepared for them, so that the directors can weigh up the various options?